-In 2012, the United States and Armenia celebrated twenty years of diplomatic relations.
+In 2017, the United States and Armenia will celebrate twenty-five years of diplomatic relations.
 Over this time, the two governments have worked together to overcome the challenges Armenia faces as a country in transition.
 USAID has played a key role in this partnership by managing approximately two-thirds of the total U.S. assistance program.

 USAID/Armenia’s overarching goal for 2013-2017 is to help Armenia succeed as a more engaged, prosperous and well-governed society.
-Moving toward sustainability, USAID will partner directly with the Government of Armenia and local organizations in building their capacity to lead the reform agenda.
-Across the portfolio, USAID will also increase partnerships with the private sector, civil society, local institutions, and other donors to achieve lasting results and leave legacies in areas where the potential for progress and meaningful change is strongest.
-In this perspective, the United States’ historically strong and cooperative bilateral relationship will gradually evolve from one that is based on assistance to one that is grounded in partnership.
+Moving toward sustainability, USAID has partnered directly with the Government of Armenia and local organizations in building their capacity to lead the reform agenda.
+Across the portfolio, USAID also increases partnerships with the private sector, civil society, local institutions, and other donors to achieve lasting results and leave legacies in areas where the potential for progress and meaningful change is strongest.
+In this perspective, the United States’ historically strong and cooperative bilateral relationship has gradually evolved from one that is based on assistance to one that is grounded in partnership.

 USAID has set three objectives in support of this goal: